jeffreybarry/Diffusion-Research-Timeline/README.md

 🚀 **A chronological timeline of key research papers on diffusion models**, documenting their evolution and linking to their arXiv sources.
 This repo provides **summaries, breakthroughs, and the impact** of each paper to help students, researchers, and AI enthusiasts understand how diffusion models have developed over time.

+📑 Citation counts are as of February 11, 2025

 ---

 ## 📌 **Table of Contents**